 Environmental regulation and world's attempt to find a cleaner substitute for energy sources are increasing demand on gas consumption nowadays.
 Gas condensate reservoir, as a unique type of natural gas, is considered as one of the most important sources of energy due to the good hydrocarbon quality it produces.
 But the performance of the gas in condensate reservoir with the pressure reduction is a real concern to the production engineers due to condensate formation and gas path blockage.
 To overcome this problem, different methods is being used to enhance condensate recovery and maintain reservoir pressure.
 This research studies the performance of the gas inside condensate reservoir during production to evaluate and estimate this reservoir performance and compare with effectiveness of different recovery methods for gas condensate reservoir especially fluid injection.
 Moreover, different fluid was injected with different injection rates to evaluate effect of fluid type and injection rate on both reservoir pressure and condensate recovery.
-Results of this study shows that, when CO2, N2, and solvent are injected in the same rate to a condensate reservoir, reservoir pressure will be higher by a factor 1.99 due to injecting nitrogen.
+Results of this study shows that, when CO2, be higher by a factor 1.99 due to injecting nitrogen.
 But solvent injection worked the best in enhancing condensate recovery by factor 1.2.
-Moreover, compositional oil simulator "Eclipse 300" was used to evaluate the performance in each case.
-Besides, these evaluations are based on the performance of the reservoir; to define the best method, it is better to consider the economic evaluation for each case.
+Moreover, compositional oil simulator "Eclipse on the performance of the reservoir; to define the best method, it is better to consider the economic evaluation for each case.